"You're too expensive!"

 Don't take it personally

 Objections around price are just part and parcel of the everyday business negotiation, so don't take it personally.
-Instead, think of it this way, if you've never been told you're too expensive, you're probably not charging enough.
+It's not about you.
+In fact, think of it this way... if you've never been told you're too expensive, you're probably not charging enough.

 Tips on how you can respond